About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 Ownership of Regional Rural Bank

-The equity shares of RRBs are distributed among the Central Government, the Sponsor Bank, and the State Government in a fixed proportion.
+The equity shares about regional rural banks in india are distributed among the Central Government, the Sponsor Bank, and the State Government in a fixed proportion.
 The ownership of RRB is as follows,

 • Central Government - 50%